study in new Zealand

 3. Work While You Study (And After You Graduate)

-As an international student, you can :
+As an international student, you can:

-• Work full-time during semester breaks
+• Work full-time during holidays

 4. Transparent, Student-Friendly Visa Process